twangerwang/04CodeQuiz/README.md

 *At the end of the questions, a score is displayed along with a form to input initials/name for the high scores.

 ## Mock-up
-The image below shows the webpage created
+The images below shows the webpage created

+Start of game
 ![alt text](assets/images/codequiz-start.png)

+Mid game
 ![alt text](assets/images/codequiz-mid.png)

+End of game
 ![alt text](assets/images/codequiz-end.png)

 ## Location